 In this Egyptian cartoon (it's in Arabic), labeled "Long live the Libyan Revolution", the guy talking translates as "He says hallucinogenic pills...
 What, do they not have KFC in Libya?"note Funny, that: they don't.

 Ask any Chilean person if "El Mercurio miente".
 Go on, I'll wait for you trying to decode the possible replies.

-The phrase is translated as "El Mercurio lies", alluding to a right-wing newspaper targeted for upper class people, which has been questioned for its obvious and rabid right-wing slant ever since The Sixties, when left-wing university students wrote the phrase on a HUGE flag during a student strike after the newspaper downright lied about their motives.
+The phrase is translated as "El Mercurio lies", alluding to a right-wing newspaper targeted for upper class people, which has been questioned for its obvious and rabid right-wing slant ever since The Sixties, when right-wing university students wrote the phrase on a HUGE flag during a student strike after the newspaper downright lied about their motives.

 Ricardo Lagos's index finger has been a source of jokes for at least 20 years, after he used it during an interview to address Augusto Pinochet.

 "Just make sure it won't get into terrorist hands!" has begun to be used sarcastically in every possible context on some Hungarian forums.
 Seeing that they are really hostile towards US politics concerning other countries, I'd say that count.

 Also "Just watch me," pirouetting behind the Queen on national TV, sliding down the bannisters at Buckingham Palace, and Flipping the Bird to a bunch of Western Canadians lobbing francophobic insults at him.
 And much else.